ldemailly/quartiles/README.md

 Make a screenshot, select the word fragments, paste to textedit, convert to plain text, paste to `quartiles`

+Use `-hints` to only get the start of the answers.

 Example:
 ```
 $ docker run -ti fortio/quartiles:latest "nder